 One Tree Hill

 One Tree Hill premiered in the US on the WB television network in September 2003.
-The WB merged with UPN to form the CW Television Network, which has been the show’s official broadcaster since September 2006.
+The WB network merged with UPN to form the CW Television Network, which has been the show’s official broadcaster since September 2006.
 The show’s setting is the fictional North Carolina town of Tree Hill, and originally followed the lives of two half brothers, Lucas (played by Chad Michael Murray) and Nathan (played by James Lafferty).
 Originally, these two were sworn enemies, but eventually transitioned to caring brothers.
 This series has a strong backdrop in basketball and the each brother’s romances with female characters.

 The first four seasons of the show were focused on the main characters’ high school years.
 In Season 5, an interest time burp accorded, and the season started four years later, skipping the college years altogether.